vishaltak/gitlab-development-kit/doc/troubleshooting/webpack.md

   using Vagrant the `lsof` command is not available.
 Instead you can use the command `ss -pntl 'sport = :3808'`.
 The left over process can be killed with the command `kill PID`.

+  ---

+- I see UI elements out of place when I access my local GitLab in a browser:

+  This means your GDK has some stale CSS files that need to be removed.
+You can run `bundle exec rake assets:clean gitlab:assets:purge` to remove the contents of `public/assets/webpack`.
+Then run `gdk restart webpack` to trigger the regeneration of the files.